Entries by

 High-quality drilling begins with careful design.
 Before sending your design files to the manufacturer, you need to pay close attention to the following aspects:

-• Drill Size: The drill size must account for the component pin dimensions and tolerances.
+• Tamanho da broca: The drill size must account for the component pin dimensions and tolerances.
 A hole that is too small will prevent component insertion, while one that is too large will compromise soldering strength.
 Manufacturers typically provide a cross-reference table for Drill Size and Finished Hole Size.

 • Hole Position: Ensure that the coordinates for all holes are precise.
 In design software, using grid and snap functions can effectively prevent hole position deviation.